PritiShaw/highlight-pmc-chrome-extension/README.md

 *Features* :
 - Highlights the extracted sentence in the article page in the library.
-- The extension will work when user visits [reach.nrnb-docker.ucsd.edu](reach.nrnb-docker.ucsd.edu).
+- The extension will work when user visits pages under [www.ncbi.nlm.nih.gov/pmc/articles/](www.ncbi.nlm.nih.gov/pmc/articles/)

 ### Installation steps